 Born in Madison County, Arkansas on November 16, 1839, the family later moved to Grayson County, Texas in 1858.
 A few years later, on December 16, 1861, Selman’s father died and the young man joined the 22nd Texas Cavalry, fighting as a private in the Civil War.
-However, just 15 months later, he deserted from Fort Washita, Oklahoma in April, 1863.
+However, within 15 months he deserted from Fort Washita, Oklahoma in April 1863.

-Just a few months later, on August 17th, he married Edna Degrafenreid, who would soon be pregnant with his first son.
+On August 17th, 1865 he married Edna Degrafenreid, who would soon be pregnant with his first son.
 Over the years, the couple would have four children.
 Selman moved his family to Colfax County, New Mexico briefly before returning to Texas and settling in Fort Griffin.

 However, suspicions were soon raised as a number of ranchers noticed that while their herds were slowly shrinking, Larn’s remained unaffected.
-Larn then resigned as sheriff on March 7, 1877 and was replaced by William Cruger.
+Larn resigned as sheriff on March 7, 1877, and was replaced by deputy William Cruger.
 He and Selman then moved to outright cattle rustling.
-A number of violent acts were perpetuated by the pair as they drove off cattle, shot horses, and fired potshots at the homes of terrified citizens.
+A number of violent acts were perpetrated by the pair as they drove off cattle, shot horses, and fired potshots at the homes of terrified citizens.

 He then moved to El Paso where he remarried and made his living primarily as a gambler and sometimes as a City Constable.